Revelation 11

 CHAPTER 11

-And there was given to me a reed like a staff, saying, Rise, and measure the temple of God, and the altar, and them that worship in it. v.1 The Temple.
+v.1 The Temple.
 Next John is told to measure the temple, the altar, and its occupants.
+These are all symbolic objects, although there will be a temple rebuilt in the future, where Antichrist will sit.
 Those who worship in the temple symbolize those in Israel who are real; the remnant in a priestly character.
 In scripture, to measure something is to show ownership of it.
 When God measures something, he is about to take it up for blessing (Zech.
 2:2, Ezek.
 40-45).
-Here it shows God’s ownership of those who are faithful to Him.
+Here it shows God’s special recognition of those who are faithful to Him.
 John, a Jew, is told “Rise, and measure”; now he will take an active role.

 • Solomon’s (1 Kings 7) destroyed by Nebuchadnezzar, 588 B.C.